Understanding the B2B Customer Journey: A Comprehensive Practical Guide

 Understanding the B2B Customer Journey

-Like any other journey, a customer’s buying journey includes several necessary steps and milestones.
-It starts with the customer learning about the product or company, but it doesn’t end with the purchase!
+A customer’s buying journey starts with the customer learning about the product or company, but it doesn’t end with the purchase!
 Keeping your client loyal all along the way is the most important task for any business.
 Here, we describe the key stages customers go through before becoming your real long-term client.

 1. Awareness stage